Soong Ching-ling: Coalition government

-Political offices and activities after 1949

-Soong was the third person in the new government mentioned by Mao in the founding Proclamation of the People's Republic of China.

 Soong was held in great esteem by the victorious Communists, who reckoned her as a link between their movement and Sun's earlier movement.
-After the formal establishment of the People's Republic of China in 1949, she became one of six vice chairpeople of the Central People's Government," and one of several vice-chairpeople of the Sino-Soviet Friendship Association.
-In April 1951, it was announced that she had been awarded the Stalin Peace Prize for 1950.
+After the formal establishment of the People's Republic of China in 1949, she became one of six vice chairs of the Central People's Government," and one of several vice-chairs of the Sino-Soviet Friendship Association.

-In 1950, Soong became chairwoman of the Chinese People's Relief Administration, which combined several organizations dealing with welfare and relief issues.
+In 1950, Soong became chair of the Chinese People's Relief Administration, which combined several organizations dealing with welfare and relief issues.
 Her China Welfare Fund was reorganized as the China Welfare Institute and began publishing the magazine China Reconstructs, now published as China Today.
-In 1953, a collection of her writings, Struggle for New China, was published.
+Soong intended for China Reconstructs to engage readers and intellectuals in the capitalist countries who might not be politically progressive, but who "pursued world peace."